 About

 Hello, world!
 I’m Jana (🎵).
-As a computational social scientist, I use statistical models to study complex patterns in human behaviour ranging from how cultures evolve to how users act or companies function.
+As a computational social scientist, I use statistical models to study complex patterns in human behaviour ranging from how systems evolve to how users act or companies function.

 I’m a big believer in the value of mentorship, the importance of scientific outreach, and the power of amplifying women’s voices.
 With the benefit of my multi-disciplinary background, I especially enjoy tackling the kinds of challenges for which traditional approaches have fallen short.
 I spend much of my time working on unstructured problems that lack a clear definition or straightforward solution.